Juha Sipilä: Religious affiliation

 The Sipiläs are members of Rauhan Sana (transl.
 "Word of Peace", affiliated in North America with ALCA), a small Laestadian revivalist denomination within the state Lutheran church of Finland.
 The Sipiläs first met at a Laestadian summer camp as teenagers.
 Sipilä has stated he does not consider himself a legalistic Laestadian, and in interviews he has carefully distinguished his own Laestadian denomination from his home region's other, predominant, exclusive Laestadian group (Conservative Laestadianism).
 The chairman of board in Juha Sipilä's religious community was his wife's brother in 2015.
 According to Juha Sipilä, in 2012 he participated in the International Christian Chamber of Commerce ICCC.

-Air travel
+Aircraft ownership

-Juha Sipilä owned airplane Mooney Ovation 2 in 2018.
-Earlier he had a third share of a helicopter and other plane.
+Juha Sipilä owned an airplane named Mooney Ovation 2 in 2018.
+Earlier he had a one-third ownership interest in a helicopter and another aircraft.
 In 2018 he promised to compensate all climate change gas emissions from his air travel by cultivating trees with his own hands.